awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 #### [ AWS CLI ]

 **Prerequisite**
-Version `2.7.32` or later or `1.25.72` or later of the AWS CLI installed and configured on your device or AWS CloudShell\.
-For more information, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
-If you use the AWS CloudShell, you may need to [install version `2.7.32` or later or `1.25.72` or later of the AWS CLI](https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#install-cli-software), because the default AWS CLI version installed in the AWS CloudShell may be an earlier version\.
+Version `2.8.0` or later or `1.25.87` or later of the AWS CLI installed and configured on your device or AWS CloudShell\.
+You can check your current version with `aws --version | cut -d / -f2 | cut -d ' ' -f1`\.
+Package managers such `yum`, `apt-get`, or Homebrew for macOS are often several versions behind the latest version of the AWS CLI\.
+To install the latest version, see [ Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with `aws configure`](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the AWS Command Line Interface User Guide\.
+The AWS CLI version installed in the AWS CloudShell may also be several versions behind the latest version\.
+To update it, see [ Installing AWS CLI to your home directory](https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#install-cli-software) in the AWS CloudShell User Guide\.
+If you use the AWS CloudShell, you may need to [install version `2.8.0` or later or `1.25.87` or later of the AWS CLI](https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#install-cli-software), because the default AWS CLI version installed in the AWS CloudShell may be an earlier version\.

 **Important**
 You must complete all steps in this procedure as the same user\.